Battalion of Saints

 Killers are now heroes.”

 (I Wanna) Make You Scream, the longest song on the EP, music-wise this is also the best song.
 By the time you get to this track all the doom and gloom is a bit much.
-Having been a fan this type of music for a little under thirty years, I’m not saying I want a happy-go-lucky type track, but different groups from this time, like the Adolescents have given the negativity a break for a second and still were able to put out good tracks like Amoeba.
+Having been a fan of this type of music for a little under forty years, I’m not saying I want a happy-go-lucky type track, but different groups of this time, like the Adolescents have given the negativity a break for a second and still were able to put out good tracks like Amoeba.
 Whether you liked Amoeba, or not, it was a fun track.

 “I wanna make you scream